 CEO: Yotam Nisemblat

 Protekt Therapeutics is a biopharmaceutical company aiming to develop a drug for enhancing the long-term memory of those suffering from Alzheimer’s disease (AD) and mild cognitive impairment (MCI).
-The company is financed by a syndicate of Takeda Pharmaceutical Company through its venture group Takeda Ventures Inc., OrbiMed Israel Partners, Johnson & Johnson Innovation – JJDC, Pontifax, and the Israel Office of the Israeli Innovation Authority (“IIA”) of the Ministry of Economy, and has operated since December 2015 in the FutuRx biotech incubator in Ness Ziona, Israel.
+The company is financed by a syndicate of Takeda Pharmaceutical Company through its venture group Takeda Ventures Inc., OrbiMed Israel Partners, Johnson & Johnson Innovation – JJDC and the Office of the Israeli Innovation Authority (“IIA”) of the Ministry of Economy, and has operated since December 2015 in the FutuRx biotech incubator in Ness Ziona, Israel.
 In November 2019, ProteKt raised 3.6 M USD in a series A round, when two new investors joined – Fonds de solidarité FTQ and Bukwang Pharmaceutical.
 There are no marketed drugs for enhancing memory in AD and MCI and the pharmacological treatment is limited in its effect and in time.
 Inhibition of the enzyme PKR offers a unique approach for improving memory consolidation, as supported by a strong and growing body of preclinical and post-mortem human evidence.
 A PKR inhibitor (PKRi) small molecule provides an attractive and novel mechanism for modulating protein synthesis that can promote learning-related neuronal modifications, thus enhancing long-term memory.
 In addition, inhibition of PKR can lead to a disease-modifying effect through it anti-inflammatory and anti-apoptotic effects, providing an attractive multimodal novel mechanism to treat AD.
 ProteKt-Tx aims to identify and develop a potent and selective oral PKRi for the treatment of cognitive disorders such as MCI, for which there are significant unmet medical need.